jackiehjm/stx-docs/doc/source/configuration/openstack_cinder_config.rst

     #.
 The recommended size for the file system is at least 2 times as
         large as the largest converted image from qcow2 to raw.

     #.
-The conversion file system can be added before or after stx-openstack is
+The conversion file system can be added before or after
-        applied.
+        |prefix|-openstack is applied.

     #.
 The conversion file system must be added on both controllers.
 If not,
-        stx-openstack will not use the new file system.
+        |prefix|-openstack will not use the new file system.

     #.
-If the conversion file system is added after stx-openstack is applied,
+If the conversion file system is added after |prefix|-openstack is
-        changes to stx-openstack will only take effect once the application is re-applied.
+        applied, changes to |prefix|-openstack will only take effect once the application is re-applied.

 The ``image-conversion`` file system can be added only on controller nodes.